Find Affordable College Courses

 The average amount in student loans that liberal arts majors at Xavier take out while working on their Bachelor's Degree is $30,202.

 You’ll be in good company if you decide to attend Bowling Green State University - Main Campus.
 It ranked #5 on our 2023 Most Popular Liberal Arts General Studies Bachelor’s Degree Schools in Ohio list.
-Located in the fringe town of Bowling Green, BGSU is a public college with a large student population.
+Located in the fringe town of Bowling Green, BGSU is a public school with a fairly large student population.

 About 57% of the students majoring in liberal arts at the school are women while 43% are male.